richc501/CS-425-PROJECT/README.md

 >- WASD to move
 >- SPACE to Jump
 >- Hold space and W while facing a wall to your left, right, or in front of you to wall run
->- Move Mouse to aim and Mouse 1 to shoot
+>- Move Mouse to aim and Click Mouse 1 to shoot

 # Libraries Used